1st Cavalry Regiment (United States): Spanish–American War

-In 1898, the US turned its interests to a small island in the Caribbean; Cuba, which was owned by the Spanish Empire.
+In 1898, the US turned its interests to an island in the Caribbean; Cuba, which was owned by the Spanish Empire.
 After the USS Maine exploded in Havana Harbor, the fires of war brewed and the 1st Cavalry was moved to Chickamauga Park, Tennessee on 24 April 1898.
 The 1st Cavalry and the 10th Cavalry were formed into a cavalry brigade and shipped out to Cuba from Tampa, Florida.
 However, due to the limited space aboard the SS Leona, the troopers were forced to leave their horses behind.
 They fought in the Battle of Las Guasimas on 24 June, and at the Battle of San Juan Hill from 1–3 July.
 During the Siege of Santiago, the 1st Cavalry Regiment earned its 61st battle honor.
 The 1st Cavalry remained in Santiago until 8 August, and returned to the US where they were garrisoned at Fort Riley, Kansas, then later at Fort Robinson, Nebraska.